isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 The situation here is analogous to our first venture into typing judgments.
-While we realized we could get away working directly in typing judgments, things became much easier when we used a more principled structure---namely, the `data` type.
-Amazingly, here too we can use a `data` type to solve our problem.
+While we realized we could get away working directly in typing judgments, things became much easier when we used a more principled structure---namely, the `keyword:data` type.
+Amazingly, here too we can use a `keyword:data` type to solve our problem.
 The trick is to add an *index* to our type.
 Let's begin just with the `data`
 declaration: